ClementTsang/bottom/schema/README.md

 (e.g. v0.10 if bottom is on v0.10.x bottom).
 Then, make a PR to [schemastore](https://github.com/SchemaStore/schemastore) updating the catalog.

 For more info, see the schemastore repo.
-An example PR can be found [here](https://github.com/SchemaStore/schemastore/pull/3571).
+[Here's an example of a PR](https://github.com/SchemaStore/schemastore/pull/3571).